flecsi/flecsi/doc/sphinx/tutorial/flaxpy.rst

-global reduction, the ``reduce_y_task`` tasks are spawned using ``flecsi::reduce`` instead of ``flecsi::execute`` as in the preceding two actions.  ``finalize_action`` uses the FleCSI logging facility, FLOG, to output the sum.
+global reduction, the ``reduce_y_task`` tasks are spawned using ``flecsi::reduce`` instead of ``flecsi::execute`` as in the preceding two actions.  ``finalize_action`` uses the FleCSI logging facility, Flog, to output the sum.
 Finally, the function deallocates the memory previously allocated by ``initialize_action``.

 .. literalinclude:: ../../../tutorial/standalone/flaxpy/flaxpy.cc